Past speaking engagements

 The Prison Inside My Head

-This powerful signature keynote explores my incredible life story – from growing up in poverty to becoming an illegal drug manufacturer to going to prison to having a successful career in the technology sector.
-My prison experience became a catalyst for change and compelled me to transform my life in an extraordinary manner.
+The speech begins with my compelling life story – from going to prison for manufacturing meth to having a successful career in tech to going back to prison to educate and inspire incarcerated individuals.
 This entertaining and deeply insightful speech will inspire people and companies to identify their self-limiting behaviors, take massive action, and begin reaching their full potential.

 Takeaways:

-• Improve leadership, authenticity, and self-awareness
+- Improve leadership, authenticity, and self-awareness

-• Improve your employees’ performance, clarity, health, and fulfillment both at work and at home
+- Improve your employees’ performance, clarity, health, and fulfillment both at work and at home

 Takeaways:

-• The rise of a new form of capitalism that generates money but also has a deep social purpose
+- The rise of a new form of capitalism that generates money but also has a deep social purpose

-• How being socially conscious creates happier employees, leaders and consumers
+- How being socially conscious creates happier employees, leaders, and consumers